tardism/extensibella/docs/reference.md

   + Valid options:
     - `search_depth`:  How deep to search when looking for an automatic proof.
 Value must be an integer.
+    - `display_width`:  The approximate maximum width to use for lines before wrapping them in displaying the current proof context.
+      Value must be an integer.
+Defaults to 80.
     - `debug`:  Whether to display the behind-the-scenes interaction with Abella.
 This is intended only for developing and debugging Extensibella itself, and does not provide useful information for